jupyterhub/mybinder.org-user-guide/doc/index.md

 For more information about the mybinder.org deployment and the team that runs it, see [](about/about.md).

+:::{admonition} Other documentation in the Binder ecosystem
+:class: tip
-:::{admonition,tip} Other documentation in the Binder ecosystem This documentation is for creators of Binder repositories, and those who wish to use and learn more about the service at `mybinder.org`.
+This documentation is for creators of Binder repositories, and those who wish to use and learn more about the service at `mybinder.org`.
 You may be interested in the following other documentation sites: